 Furthermore, using WorkManager, you can schedule both periodic tasks and complex dependent chains of tasks: background work can be executed in parallel or sequentially, where you can specify an execution order.
 WorkManager seamlessly handles passing along input and output between tasks.

 You can also set criteria on when the background task should run.
 For example, there’s no reason to make an HTTP request to a remote server if the device doesn’t have a network connection.
 So you can set a Constraint that the task can only run when a network connection is present.

-As part of guaranteed execution, WorkManager takes care of persisting your work across device restarts and if your process is force-stopped.
+As part of guaranteed execution, WorkManager takes care of persisting your work across device or application restarts.
 You can also easily define retry strategies if your work is stopped and you want to retry it later.

 Finally, WorkManager lets you observe the state of the work request so that you can update your UI.

 - Supports chained tasks with input/output

 - Lets you set constraints on when the task runs

 - Guarantees task execution, even if the app or device restarts